loganfreeman/configuration/ruby.md

 ### Nobody understands the GIL
 MRI has something called a [global interpreter lock (GIL)](http://www.jstorimer.com/blogs/workingwithcode/8085491-nobody-understands-the-gil).
 It's a lock around the execution of Ruby code.
 This means that in a multi-threaded context, only one thread can execute Ruby code at any one time.

+### Non-native methods
+methods implemented with Ruby code have no atomicity guarantees on MRI.
+Only methods implemented with native C code have this guarantee.